Mahdi-196/HELLO-WORLD/README.md

 Add your “Hello, World!” code.

-Append || yourlang to the list above.
+Append || your language to the list above.

 Submit a PR.